cfpb/design-system/docs/pages/fieldsets.md

 status: Released
 description: >-
   The fieldset element is used to group several controls as well as labels within a web form.
-It includes each of the following:
+A fieldset includes each of the following:

   * [Legend](https://cfpb.github.io/design-system/components/labels-and-legends)